CS2102-Team30/TopicB_Crowdfunding/README.md

 3. git clone https://github.com/CS2102-Team30/TopicB_Crowdfunding.git htdocs

 # Why tho?
--Because our website is hosted in ./Bitnami/wappstack-7.1.21-0/apache2/htdocs :-)
+Because our website is hosted in ./Bitnami/wappstack-7.1.21-0/apache2/htdocs :-)

 # If you forgot your phpadmin password
     (for Windows only, not sure about other OS)